Membership tips for musicians

 Ready to follow in their paths and connect with your audience, share your music, grow your fanbase, and leverage your passion while also driving revenue?
 Check out our top tips for musicians who want to build a successful membership site.

 Get to know your competition

-Setting up a membership program through Memberful makes it easy to save your most exclusive video, music, and behind-the-scenes content for your most devoted fans.
+Setting up a membership program through Memberful makes it easy to save your most exclusive content for your most devoted fans.
 However, it’s also important to keep creating free content as well.

 Think about your free content as a way to draw in fans, giving them a sneak peek of some of the benefits they’ll receive once they sign up for your membership.
 Once they see the value in what you’re sharing, they’ll be more likely to sign up for a subscription.

-Another great example is Ivan Corraliza of Beat Academy.
-Ivan gives away quality freebies to potential consumers, enticing them to take his membership for a “test drive.”
+Offering 'freemium' content, or giving your audience educational materials without a paid subscription, builds trust and equity with soon-to-be members.
+A great example is Ivan Corraliza of Beat Academy.
+Ivan gives away quality freebies to potential consumers, enticing them to take his membership for a 'test drive'.
 One of these gifts is a sample packet, that contains loops and sounds people can download for use in their own projects, which has been Ivan’s biggest lead generator.